-Catherine Weetman, Amelie Porzelt, Prasenjit Bag, Franziska Hanusch and Shigeyoshi Inoue\
+Catherine Weetman, D Amelie Porzelt, Prasenjit Bag, Franziska Hanusch and Shigeyoshi Inoue \\

-Main group multiple bonds have proven their ability to act as transition metal mimics in the last decades.
-However, catalytic application of those species is still in its infancy.
-Herein we report the second neutral NHC-stabilised dialumene species by usage of a supporting aryl ligand (3).
-Different to the trans-planar silyl-substituted dialumene (3si), compound 3 features a trans-bent and twisted geometry.
+Main group multiple bonds have proven their ability to act as transition metal mimics in the last few decades.
+However, catalytic application of these species is still in its infancy.
+Herein we report the second neutral NHC-stabilised dialumene species by use of a supporting aryl ligand (3).
+Different to the trans-planar silyl-substituted dialumene (35i), compound 3 features a trans-bent and twisted geometry.
 The differences between the two dialumenes are explored computationally (using B3LYP-D3/6-311G(d)) as well as experimentally.
-A high influence of the ligand's steric demand onto the structural motif is disclosed, giving rise to enhanced reactivity of 3 enabled by a higher flexibility in addition to different polarisation of the aluminium centres.
+A high influence of the ligand's steric demand on the structural motif is revealed, giving rise to enhanced reactivity of 3 enabled by a higher flexibility in addition to different polarisation of the aluminium centres.
 As such, facile activation of dihydrogen is now achievable.
-The influence of ligand choice is further implicated in two different catalytic reactions, not only is the aryl-stabilised dialumene more catalytically active but the resulting product distributions differ.
-Thus, indicating the likelihood of alternate mechanisms simply through change of supporting ligand
+The influence of ligand choice is further implicated in two different catalytic reactions; not only is the aryl-stabilised dialumene more catalytically active but the resulting product distributions also differ, thus indicating the likelihood of alternate mechanisms simply through a change of supporting ligand.